Jump to section

 - Where can I channel my time and attention?

 Our natural tendency is to try to optimize for BIG impact.
-But it’s the small things that we do every day that really make the larger impact on our community.
+But it’s the small things that we do every day that really make a larger impact on our community.

 So much of leadership in uncertain times comes down to consciously showing up and controlling the things you can control: being more mindful of people around you, being more loving to your family, etc.